zelhajou/42cursus-cpp-modules/module 02/README.md

 Therefore, `0.25` in binary is `0.01`.
 This binary value is stored in the fractional part of the fixed-point number.

-another way to convert `0.25` to binary is to convert the decimal value to a fraction and then convert the fraction to binary.
+Another way to convert `0.25` to binary is to convert the decimal value to a fraction and then convert the fraction to binary.
 Here's how you can do it:

 1. Write the decimal value as a fraction:
    - `0.25 = 1/4`